Concordia Theological Seminary educated prospective Lutheran Church-Missouri Synod clergy from 1876 until

 Even after Craemer, Concordia set strict boundaries for its students.
 Students were finally allowed to have automobiles on campus in 1941, but even then only under the condition that they “were not to be used to cart girls around.”

 *Photo caption note: Trinity Lutheran’s church history dates the Martin Luther statue dedication as 1951.
-However, neither Nelson Howarth (Springfield mayor) nor Charles Carpentier (Illinois secretary of state), both of whom are in the photo, was in office in 1951.
-The dedication actually appears to have taken place in 1957.
+However, neither Springfield Mayor Nelson Howarth nor Illinois Lt.
+Gov. John Chapman, both of whom were in attendance, was in office in 1951.
+The dedication actually took place in 1957.
+(This caption has been corrected.)